jacksoncamp42/Job-Board/README.md

 **Website:** [https://job-board-alpha.vercel.app/](https://job-board-alpha.vercel.app/)

-**About:** We've built a website allowing users to post and view job listings.
+**About:** A web app allowing users to post and view job listings.
 Users must log in with a Google account to save, delete, and add their own listings.
 Users can only delete jobs and access bookmarked jobs that are linked to their accounts.

 **Key Features**
 - Login: Firebase authentication login with Google account.